Regulations Summary and Area Map

 - The check station will open at 4 a.m.

-- Hunters who have permits for the morning hunts must check in at the check station between 4 a.m. and 5 a.m.
+- Hunters who have permits for the morning hunts must check in at the check station between 4 a.m. and 5 a.m. and must declare their hunting guests to the check station operator prior to 5 a.m.
 All hunters participating in a morning hunt must check out by noon.

-- Hunters who have permits for the afternoon hunts must check in at the check station between 12:30 p.m. and 1 p.m.
+- Hunters who have permits for the afternoon hunts must check in at the check station between 12:30 p.m. and 1 p.m. and must declare their hunting guests to the check station operator prior to 1 p.m.
 All hunters participating in an afternoon hunt must check out by 1 hour after sunset.

 - Permit holders who do not check in during the required time intervals forfeit their permit.